 Navis Deploys DB Networks to Improve Management of Global Infrastructure -- DB Networks’ continuous monitoring and behavioral analysis enables Navis to discover and consolidate databases for improved efficiencies and reduced costs of operations

-SAN DIEGO, Feb.
-13, 2014 -- DB Networks, an innovator of behavioral analysis in database security, today announced that Navis has deployed its IDS-6300 intelligent security appliance to continuously monitor its infrastructure for development and support of industry-leading Terminal Operating Systems (TOS) solutions, delivering improved infrastructure management which includes discovery and consolidation of database servers.
+, today announced that Navis has deployed its IDS-6300 intelligent security appliance to continuously monitor its infrastructure for development and support of industry-leading Terminal Operating Systems (TOS) solutions, delivering improved infrastructure management which includes discovery and consolidation of database servers.

 For more than 25 years, Navis has provided the global technology standard for managing the movement of cargo through terminals.
 The Navis N4 TOS optimizes operations, unlocking operational efficiency, productivity and visibility for terminal operators.
 Navis combines industry best practices with innovative technology and world-class services that enable marine terminal operators worldwide to maximize performance with reduced risk.
 Whether tracking cargo through a port, automating equipment or process operations, or managing multiple terminals through an integrated, centralized solution, Navis provides a holistic approach to operational optimization.

 “DB Networks’ database discovery capability is the most robust solution of all those we investigated, and now we have much deeper visibility into our database infrastructure and transactions than previously possible,” said Dave McCandless, Vice President IT at Navis.
 “The DB Networks appliance also operates with complete transparency at the application layer -- it is not seen and not heard -- which is a significant benefit to our consistency in service delivery.
 Navis is very interested in innovative solutions such as this Core IDS that we can confidently recommend to our end customers to improve the quality of their terminal operations.”